 As you travel the roads of Maryland, you can encounter conditions that cause various types of car accidents.
 Each type has certain impacts on your vehicle, personal well-being and accident valuation.
 The common types of car accidents we see in the state of Maryland are similar to those across America:

-A head-on collision is one of the most catastrophic accidents that occurs on the road.
+A head-on collision is one of the most catastrophic accidents causing the most traffic fatalities on the road.
 It happens when two cars, traveling in opposite directions, collide at the front bumper.
 It often happens at a high rate of speed on roads where no median or divider delineates opposite lanes of traffic.
 On divided highways, head-on collisions occur less often.

 The severity of damage from a head-on collision comes from the force of the impact.
 When two vehicles collide front-first from opposite directions, the force is multiplied.
 A car’s safety devices, such as brakes, are stretched to their limit, and sometimes beyond.
 The risk of physical injury is extremely high and one or both vehicles are likely to be totaled.
 The heavier a vehicle is, the more damage it will cause in a head-on collision.